teckmonster/pickupstrength/about.md

 I graduated with a degree in Engineering and currently working in the business intelligence and data analytics fields.
 Outside of my day job, I enjoyed coding with creativity, pick up strength with a barbell, and backpacking in the wilderness, and last but not least, sharing more content in Pick Up Strength.

-As I am sitting here and trying to craft the best about page for Pick Up Strength to grab your interests, I don't have one.
+As I am sitting here and trying to craft the best about page for Pick Up Strength to grab your attention, I don't have one.
 I don't have one yet.
 I am still figuring out, and I don't want to put a limit in it of what it will be becoming.
 However, I do know that I want to create a place for my audiences and myself to grow strong, to explore, to be curious, and to learn from a different perspective and be open-minded to try new things.
 I guess it is part of the process.

 I want to share my stories from my perspective through my special lenses - the conflict interest of being a dual identity, the curious mind I always carry with me as a little girl, the lessons of some boring and tedious paint strokes and strength training I learn, the nerdiness and creativity I develop when I start to code, and more.

 In Pick Up Strength, this place will fill with creativity, non-judgment, positivity, and a healthy dose of encouragement and curiosity.
 I want to help people who have similar barriers and obstacles.
 Obstacles like in learning a new language, moving to a new place, getting through college, strength training, nutrition, stress management, get a stronger mind and body, etc. I hope that you will learn something new from me and to share with others.

-The one thing I am asking for my audiences is being receptive and curious to explore beyond your horizon.
+The one thing I am asking for my audiences is being receptive, curious to explore beyond your horizon, and take action.
+There is no limit unless you put a boundary at the end.

 Curiosity sparks questions.
 Curiosity creates action.
-There is no limit unless you put a boundary at the end.
+Curiosity is inclusive.
+Curiosity is our non-judgment friend that always invite us and give us clues.
+I found my strength and confidence through curiosity about weightlifting.

 Be a humble hummingbird,